till-s/tic-nic/README.md

   |  D3 RED  | USB suspended        |
   |  D4 GRN  | All-multicast        |
   |  D4 RED  | Promiscuous          |

+#### Enclosure

+The tic-nic should fit into a Hammond 1455L801 extruded aluminum enclosure.
+Alternatively, we recommend to install Essentra FSR-1 feet and cover the battery holder with some tape to avoid short-circuits.

 ### Firmware